arcus/education_modules/regular_expressions_intermediate/regular_expressions_intermediate.md

 Let's check that strings **end** with one of our preapproved punctuation options.
 We'd like to match problematic strings, which are ones that don't end in either a period, question mark, or exclamation point.

-There's a helpful bit of grammar in regex that means "except for", when it appears as the first symbol within square brackets.
+There's a helpful bit of grammar in regex that means "except for," when it appears as the first symbol within square brackets.
 Interestingly enough, we use `^` to do this.
 That symbol does double duty, because we also use `^` to indicate the start of a line, when it's not inside square brackets!
 Placement is everything.

 For example, `[ABXYZ]` means "any of these: A, B, X, Y, or Z", while `[^ABXYZ]` means "anything that isn't one of these: A, B, X, Y, and Z."